Cannon Beach Gallery Walking Tour

 Enter a World of Color

 Turn right on 2nd to view the stunning original art at Sesame + Lilies' Speakman Studios upstairs from their interior design store.
-Continue south on Hemlock crossing over 1st Street, where you will arrive at DragonFire Gallery and a world of vibrant color and contemporary vision.
+Continue south on Hemlock, crossing over 1st Street, where you will arrive at DragonFire Gallery, a world of vibrant color and contemporary vision.
 The gallery itself is a work of art, with walls and ceilings drenched in vivid colors and doorways in unexpected shapes.
-The featured art here includes work from local and regional artists in an abundance of media including paint, glass, photography, wood carving, sculpture and mixed media.
+The featured art here includes work from local and regional artists in abundant media, including paint, glass, photography, wood carving, sculpture, and mixed media.

 Whimsy and Enchantment

-Across Hemlock on the corner of 1st Street you enter the enchanting, rustic Steidel's Art studio.
-William Steidel has created numerous original artworks for the Cannon Beach Sandcastle Contest over the last 57 plus years and his Cannon Beach Lamplighter original artwork was adopted to forever represent Haystack Holidays in 2019.
-On any given day you can find him in his creative corner drawing a whimsical new creation.
-His fantastical fairytale like storytelling through art is something you don't want to miss.
+Across Hemlock on the corner of 1st Street, you enter the beautiful, rustic Steidel's Art studio.
+William Steidel has created numerous original artworks for the Cannon Beach Sandcastle Contest over the last 57-plus years, and his Cannon Beach Lamplighter original artwork was adopted to forever represent Haystack Holidays in 2019.
+You can find him in his creative corner on any given day, drawing a whimsical new creation.
+His fantastical fairytale-like storytelling through art is something you don't want to miss.

 Walk to Midtown Mastery

-Return to Hemlock Street and turn left for a stroll of less than half a mile to Cannon Beach’s Midtown district where you will find along the way the Greaver Gallery and a few blocks further the working glassblowing studio of Icefire Glassworks.
-Here, you’ll always find shelves glowing with the light catching work of local glass artists Jim Kingwell and Suzanne Kindland and (if you’re lucky!) you may even discover the artists working on their latest piece.
-Walk across Hemlock to Cannon Beach Gallery where the non-profit Cannon Beach Arts Association offers fresh exhibits every month and occasional workshops on a variety of art-related topics.
-To wrap up your gallery tour walk a few block down to Sunset Blvd, on the corner you will be enchanted by the creative works at Miska Studio Gallery.
-This artist owned and operated studio gallery features artists in residence practicing various mediums.
+Return to Hemlock Street and turn left for a stroll of less than half a mile to Cannon Beach’s Midtown district, where you will find along the way the Greaver Gallery and, a few blocks further, the working glassblowing studio of Icefire Glassworks.
+Here, you’ll always find shelves glowing with the light-catching work of local glass artists Jim Kingwell and Suzanne Kindland, and (if you’re lucky!) you may even discover the artists working on their latest piece.
+Walk across Hemlock to Cannon Beach Gallery, where the non-profit Cannon Beach Arts Association offers new exhibits every month and occasional workshops on various art-related topics.
+To wrap up your gallery tour, walk a few blocks down to Sunset Blvd.
+The creative works will enchant you at Miska Studio Gallery on the corner.
+This artist-owned and operated studio gallery features artists in residence practicing various mediums.